Community, stakeholder and government relations

 Indigenous, federal and provincial policy

-Arbutus supports our clients in the development and implementation of internal policies and procedures related to lands and resources, and in the review and comment on proposed government policies and legislation.
+Arbutus supports our clients in the development and implementation of internal policies and procedures related to lands and resources, and in the review, comment and submissions on proposed government policies and legislation.

 The starting point is understanding and characterizing our clients’ important values, mandates and priorities relative to new policy initiatives – and supporting them to elevate those interests.